 REVIEW – THIS MOVIE.
 It had so much to live up and manages to do so in spades.
 I mean is the culmination of all of the MCU Movies that has proceeded it.
 It shouldn’t have been able to pull it off, but it does.
 And not only that, in a strange way it all makes sense.
 There is no one there who shouldn’t be.
 Thor is there for Loki, Loki wants to be king of something, Cap is unfrozen and has nothing to do, S.H.I.E.L.D. is involved so Black Widow and Fury need to be there and they bring in Iron Man.
 Probably the biggest leap was bringing in The Hulk because the Tesseract magically now emits gamma radiation.
 Really?
 There is NO ONE else other that the guy who turns into a huge green rage monster that studies that?
 Aside from the random reasons they find to have the Avengers fight each other, overall the movie is what it should be, it’s fun.
 It’s a fun movie with a bunch of characters we already like, fighting disposable bad guys and tossing out one liners.
 Yes, if you analyze the movies flaws, it quickly falls apart, but those are so overshadowed by how enjoyable it is to watch.
 I’ve seen it a few times, I know when the jokes are coming and they still work.
 There are scenes in this movie that just great scenes.
 But most important, it never tries to be anything more than what it is.
 A fun ride.

 So, what do you need to know for the future movies?
 There is now something called The Avengers and they WILL be back.
+And if you watch the mid credit scene, you might get for first glimpse of a very important purple person.
 Also, what do you think happened to all that alien tech Loki’s army left behind?

 Iron Man 3 (2013)